Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 ## 2.2 Enpower Connector (IDSA Data Plane)

-The Connector is a complex structure composed of several key elements, including one or more physical or virtual machines and the Connector Services layered on top of it.
+<p align="justify">The Connector is a complex structure composed of several key elements, including one or more
+physical or virtual machines and the Connector Services layered on top of it.
 The Connector is the core component of the Enpower Data Space for implementing the concept of Data Space.
 It serves as the gateway for secure connecting participants and the secure exchange of raw/actual data within the Data Space ecosystem.
 A key benefit of this approach is the decentralization that enables data sovereignty—ensuring organizations retain full control over how their data is accessed and used.